Dan has been an auto mechanic, truck driver, engineer, and many other things.

 - Disconnect the ignition coil wires and mark which coil they go to.
 DO NOT disconnect any wiring from the distributor cap!

 - Disconnect the front exhaust pipe at the exhaust manifold.
 There is a heat shield around the three bolts securing the pipe which should be removed first.
-Remove the drivers-side wheel liner to get easier access to these bolts.
+Remove the driver side wheel liner to get easier access to these bolts.

 - Remove the hydraulic clutch operating cylinder from the transmission bell housing and tie it out of the way.

 - Disconnect the reverse and overdrive switch light wires from the transmission.
 There is a vacuum line above the output shaft of the transmission that should also be disconnected.